rontarrant/gtkDcoding/docs/_posts/2019-08-13-0061-cairo-v-toy-text-image-formats.md

 What we’re doing here is:

 - `getAllocation()` gets us the size of the `DrawingArea`,
-- `getTarget()` (found inside the call to `getFromSurface()`) gets us the *Cairo* `Surface` which allows us to…
+- `getTarget()` (found inside the call to `getFromSurface()`) gets us the *Cairo* `Surface` which allows us to...
-- `getFromSource()` to grab the `Pixbuf`, and from that…
+- `getFromSource()` to grab the `Pixbuf`, and from that...
 - we can use `getFormats()` to get the linked list of format strings, and finally
 - use a bit of *D* magic in the form of `toArray!PixbufFormat()` to fill the `pixbufFormats` array.

 And what’s a `PixbufFormat`?
-It’s a class that keeps track of details of a `Pixbuf` format… its name, mime types, license associated with the image type, the file name extensions usually used for that image… all kinds of stuff.
+It’s a class that keeps track of details of a `Pixbuf` format... its name, mime types, license associated with the image type, the file name extensions usually used for that image... all kinds of stuff.
 But for now, all we’re concerned with are the format names.

-Now, we’ve already looked at how to set of a font with size, color and all that, so we’ll skip *Callback Chunk #2* and go to…
+Now, we’ve already looked at how to set of a font with size, color and all that, so we’ll skip *Callback Chunk #2* and go to...

 ### Callback Chunk #3